ketonemaniac/JmsMessageConverter/README.md

 # JMS Message Convertor

-Using the good old Spring JMS to recieve/convert messages (since the actual implementation is not using RabbitMQ)
+Using the good old Spring JMS to receive/convert messages (since actually the real thing is on some JMS 2.0 compliant MQ)

 ### Reference Documentation
 Modified from the tutorial https://tanzu.vmware.com/content/blog/messaging-with-jms-and-rabbitmq